 On 21st February 2018, a hunger strike by women detainees at Yarl’s Wood began in protest at the indefinite detention of people who came to the UK as minors, asylum seekers and people who have survived torture.

 The Home office to respect the European Convention of Human Rights regarding refugees and asylum seekers.

 The Home Office to respect due process and stop deporting people before their cases are decided or appeals are heard.

-Due processes before we are imprisoned on immigration matters.
+Due processes before they are imprisoned on immigration matters.

 A fair bail process and the Home Office to end the process of selective evidence disclosure to the immigration tribunal courts and instead disclosure of all evidence to ensure a fair judgement is reached.